Fri September 04 2009 — e-mail Manfred — Follow me on Twitter — Facebook

 The Maâlem usually plays the hajhouj, a guitar like instrument made of camel's leather and a special tree's roots with strings made of dried twisted sheep's or goat's colon.

-A hajhouj is like a Gambri (Guembri), though a bit differnt in shape, Gnaoua seldomly use gambris, the strings of which are made of sugar cane.
+A hajhouj is like a guembri, though a bit differnt in shape, Gnaoua seldomly use guembris, the strings of which are made of sugar cane.
 The way both instruments are tapped, picked and stroke at the same time is also different.
 This is what my Arab friends can tell me about.

 But it is the Hajhouj/Guembri that gives it its distinctive bass.
 The bass line is what makes the song, not just in Gnaoua music.